adamdunson/searchysearch/README.md

 Put this directory somewhere accessible via a web browser.

 Create a database.yml in the this directory with your desired searchable databases.
-See database.yml.example for an example of what it should look like.
+See database.yml.example for what it should look like.

-Navigate to the script, e.g., http://localhost/db_search/mysql_search.php,
+Navigate to the script, e.g., http://localhost/searchysearch/mysql-search.php,
 select your client, enter a search term, and hit Search.

 Results will be grouped by table name, and then by column name.
 Each matching